 The earthquake repairs were completed at 158 Rue Jolie in 2013, with additional upgrades from the new owners Sharon & Noel.
-The property has been Re-roofed, a new coat of paint and a conversion to gas hot water heating.
-A beautiful large brass door knocker purchased in Cornwall, England last year finishes the exterior.
+The property has been re-roofed, a new coat of paint and a conversion to gas hot water heating.
+A beautiful large brass door knocker purchased in Cornwall, England finishes the exterior.

 Banks House Akaroa is furnished with English antiques and period furniture of the era.
 Upon entering the house you face a fabulous staircase made from Birds Eye Maple, leading to the upper landing.

-The property is a delight with the chandeliers, furnishings and has a warm welcoming ambience.
-A secluded English country garden is at the rear, which also has a self contained accommodation cottage.
+The property is a delight with the chandeliers, furnishings and a warm welcoming ambience.
+A secluded English country garden is at the rear, which also has a self-contained accommodation known as the Garden Room.

 Sharon and Noel thought this a fitting tribute to him and the township of Akaroa.